solidfire/solidfire-cli/README.md

 --name

-Name of the volume access group.It is not required to be unique, but recommended.
+Name of the volume access group.
+It is not required to be unique, but recommended.

 --initiators

-List of initiators to include in the volume access group.If unspecified, the access group will start out without configured initiators.
+List of initiators to include in the volume access group.
+If unspecified, the access group will start out without configured initiators.

 --volumes

-List of volumes to initially include in the volume access group.If unspecified, the access group will start without any volumes.
+List of volumes to initially include in the volume access group.
+If unspecified, the access group will start without any volumes.

 --virtualnetworkid

 The ID of the SolidFire Virtual Network ID to associate the volume access group with.

 --virtualnetworktags

 The ID of the VLAN Virtual Network Tag to associate the volume access group with.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### modifylunassignments ####
 Command: